Zenika/zenika-career-paths-framework/paths/posture.md

 ## Path breakdown

-The Posture path focuses on conscious behaviours that can positively impact people around us.
+The Posture path focuses on conscious behaviors that can positively impact people around us.

 _Posture_ might be the most difficult path to explain, as it is largely covered in the literature and the word has so many meanings depending on the authors.
 So we first tried to clarify what we call _Posture_ in our context.